Spring-2023-CISC374/group-project-magician/README.md

 #### sonika HW12:
 - Added the inventory and level 1 background image
-- Implemented drag and drop to level 1 scene
+- Implemented drag and drop to level 1 scene - used game recycle or not recycle as resource
 - Added a counter to keep track of resources in level 1
 - Changed scenes from Comabat to Inventory when pressing "resource button"